Grading System, Grade-Point Average (GPA), and Grade Appeals

 Midterm Grading

 Midterm grading is conducted using Satisfactory (S) and Unsatisfactory (U) grades.
-Certain foundational courses are required to be graded between the 6th and 8th weeks of the term to provide students an early warning with time to recover.
+Certain foundational courses are required to be graded between the sixth and eighth weeks of the term to provide students an early warning with time to recover.
 If the midterm grade is blank in these specific courses, the grade for the student is Satisfactory (S) by default, or C- or better.
 Faculty will enter Unsatisfactory (U) grades for those students currently earning grades of D+ or lower.

 The number of times a class meets during a week (for lecture, recitation, or laboratory) determines the number of credits assigned to that course.
 Class sessions are normally 50 minutes long and represent one hour of credit for each hour meeting.
 A minimum of three hours of laboratory work per week are equivalent to 1-semester hour of credit.
 For the average student, each hour of lecture and recitation requires at least two hours of preparation.
 No full-time undergraduate student may enroll for more than 19 credits in one semester.
 Physical education, advanced ROTC and Honors Program in Public Affairs courses are excepted.
-However, upon written recommendation of the faculty advisor, the better students may be given permission by the Registrar on behalf of Academic Affairs to take additional hours.
+However, upon written recommendation of the faculty advisor, the better students may be given permission by the registrar on behalf of Academic Affairs to take additional hours.

 Grade-Point Averages

-Grade-Point Averages shall be specified, recorded, reported, and used to three figures following the decimal point for any and all purposes to which said averages may apply.
+Grade-point averages shall be specified, recorded, reported, and used to three figures following the decimal point for any and all purposes to which said averages may apply.

 Overall Grade-Point Average

-If a course completed during the Fall 2007 term through Summer 2011 was a repeat of a course completed in any previous term and the course was not repeatable for credit, the grade and credits earned for the most recent occurrence of the course will count toward the student's grade-point average and the student's degree requirements.
+If a course completed during the fall 2007 term through summer 2011 was a repeat of a course completed in any previous term and the course was not repeatable for credit, the grade and credits earned for the most recent occurrence of the course will count toward the student's grade-point average and the student's degree requirements.
 The most recent course occurrence must be an exact match to the previous course completed (subject and number).
 The most recent grade is applied to the overall grade-point average even if the previous grade is higher.

-Only courses originally completed and subsequently repeated at Colorado School of Mines during Fall 2007 through Summer 2011 with the same subject code and number apply to this repeat policy.
+Only courses originally completed and subsequently repeated at Colorado School of Mines during fall 2007 through summer 2011 with the same subject code and number apply to this repeat policy.

 Option (Major) Grade-Point Average

 The grade-point average calculated for the option (major) is calculated in the same manner as the overall grade-point average.
-Starting Fall 2011 the repeat policy is no longer in effect and all attempts at major courses completed in the major department are included.
-However, the major grade point average includes only the most recent attempt of a repeated course if the most recent attempt of that course occurs from Fall 2007 through Summer 2011.
+Starting fall 2011 the repeat policy is no longer in effect, and all attempts at major courses completed in the major department are included.
+However, the major grade-point average includes only the most recent attempt of a repeated course if the most recent attempt of that course occurs from fall 2007 through summer 2011.

-The minimum major grade-point average required to earn a Mines undergraduate degree is a 2.000.
+The minimum major grade-point average required to earn a Mines undergraduate degree is a 2.0.
 For specifics concerning major GPA, reference the department specific section of the catalog.
 Courses that comprise the major GPA are listed at the end of the degree requirement tables.

 GPA Recovery Policy

 All attempts at every Mines course will count in the overall grade-point average unless the student qualifies for GPA recovery.
-GPA recovery will only be possible if the most recent course grade was a “D” or an “F” (including plus and/or minus).
+GPA recovery will only be possible if the most recent course grade was a D or an F (including plus and/or minus).
 As grades C or better are satisfactory from a degree attainment perspective, such grades do not qualify for GPA replacement.
-No classes taken before Fall 2020 qualify for GPA Recovery.
+No classes taken before fall 2020 qualify for GPA Recovery.

 If the student takes the course for a second time or third time, the most recent grade will be the only grade used to calculate the grade-point average (even if the previous grade(s) was higher).
 There will be no option to repeat for GPA recovery beyond a third attempt (i.e., third and/or greater attempts all count toward the GPA).
-All records of grades earned, including those excluded from GPA calculations as well as attempts (i.e. “W’s”), will be recorded on the student’s transcript.
+All records of grades earned, including those excluded from GPA calculations as well as attempts (i.e. Ws) will be recorded on the student’s transcript.
 All withdrawals are still subject to the maximum withdrawal policy.

-Courses from other institutions transferred to Colorado School of Mines are not counted in any grade- point average and cannot be used under this repeat policy.
+Courses from other institutions transferred to Colorado School of Mines are not counted in any grade-point average and cannot be used under this repeat policy.

-GRADE Changes
+Grade Changes

 After the completion of final grading for a term, only corrections to errors in grading may be processed and they must be for grade improvements only.
 Corrections to errors in grading for all students will be accepted one year from the original grade entry.
-With the exception of punitive disciplinary actions, diminution of a grade is not allowed without approval of the Provost.
+With the exception of punitive disciplinary actions, diminution of a grade is not allowed without approval of the provost.

 Grade Appeal Process